ignacio-hernani/vault-argo-cd-demo/GET_STARTED.md

 ```

 **What this does:**
+This script verifies the current environment and identifies whether complete/partial/none setup needs to be performed.
+The complete setup is:
 - Sets up GitHub repository integration
 - Installs required tools (minikube, kubectl, helm)
 - Starts Vault Enterprise and creates sample secrets